Swiss Data Aggregator DAGI FAQs

 You can update your data in DAGI by importing a new import file.
 This file must have the two mandatory fields (catalogNumber and scientificName).
 The other fields in the file can be either the same as previously imported or only the fields that have to be updated.
 It is up to you.

-During the new import, DAGI checks the catalogNumber value to determine if a specimen is already present in the collection records, or if it is newly imported.
+During the new import, DAGI checks the catalogNumber value to determine if a record is already present in the DAGI dataset, or if it is newly imported.

-- When the specimen is already present, all other fields imported are updated (scientificName too).
+- When the record is already present, all other attributes imported are updated (scientificName too).

-- When the specimen is new (new catalogNumber), the record is added to the records table with all imported fields.
+- When the record is new (new catalogNumber), the record is added to the records table with all imported attributes.

 How does the update of my data on GBIF work?

-You can update your data on GBIF by publishing your collection (or a filtered set of records) again.
+You can update your data on GBIF by publishing your dataset again.

 But my database/dataset is not formatted in Darwin Core, do I have to change everything?